 CRRSAA Act (HEERF II) Quarterly Reports – Institutional Aid

-The U.S. Department of Education awarded an additional $2,029,782 in institutional aid to Delaware Valley University through CRRSAA Act Sections 18004(a)(1) Institutional Portion (HEERF II).
+The U.S. Department of Education awarded $2,029,782 in institutional aid to Delaware Valley University through CRRSAA Act Sections 18004(a)(1) Institutional Portion (HEERF II).
 As of March 31, 2021, the university fully expended these funds.
-Click here to view the HEERF Institutional Aid Quarterly Report as of March 31, 2021.
+Click here to view the HEERF II Institutional Aid Quarterly Reports

 The purpose of this funding is to provide support for students for emergency costs that arise due to coronavirus, such as tuition, food, housing, health care (including mental health care) or child care.